 - Privately ask the person if they’d consider updating their review, perhaps from “I have this problem,” to “I had this problem, and here’s what they did to fix it.”
 This will better represent the situation, and will likely make everyone look better.

 Positive reviews should be shared on your social channels.
 As you post to Facebook, Twitter, LinkedIn and elsewhere, you’ll see your follower count go up too, because more people will begin to trust your business.
 Followers can quickly turn into customers.
 In addition to social media, you can highlight reviews and testimonials on your website.

 As you share more positive reviews, others will see that you’re sharing them and want to chime in with their own thoughts.

 Reviews work a lot like UGC; this makes sense since they’re a form of user generated content.
-If you promote and feature there views you’ve already gotten, more users will be more likely to leave some,too.
+If you promote and feature their views you’ve already gotten, more users will be more likely to leave some, too.

 Surprise your reviewers

-Pro tip: If you choose to incentive, be cognizant of how you word the ask.
+Pro-tip: If you choose to incentive, be cognizant of how you word to ask.
 Be clear that the gift card (or whatever incentive you choose) is simply a thank you for feedback; it’s Not payment for a positive review.

 There are many different ways to get more high-quality customer reviews.
 But at the end of the day, it comes down to one thing: ask!